Category Archives: Spiritual Guides and How To’s

 Hollow Bone

-It is availing one’s body to the spirits to be used as a vessel for the healing spirits to come through and do their work for the good of others.
+Being a hollow bone is availing one’s body to the spirits to be used as a vessel for the healing spirits to come through and do their work for the good of others.

 It is dedicating one’s life to the continual retransformation, clarity and care of this vessel so that it may be able to be the purest channel possible.